A strong broadband 21 cm cosmological signal from dark matter spin-flip interactions: Spin-flip interaction rate and the coupling

 If we know how the gas and DM temperatures evolve with time (or redshift) and if we also know how the effective couplings $x_C$, $ x_{\alpha}$ and $ x_{D}$ change with redshift, then we can determine the spin temperature at any epoch.

 We have evaluated the cross-section for the excitation and de-excitation processes $\chi+H_0\rightleftarrows \chi +H_1$ in appendix~\ref{sec:appendixb}.
 This scattering process has a large cross-section which arises because of the usual forward scattering divergence of a light mediator exchanged in the \mbox{$t$-channel}.
 For sufficiently light mediator masses, the divergence is cut-off, not by the mediator mass, but rather by the tiny inelastic mass-splitting $\Delta$ between the singlet and triplet states.
 Our detailed calculation of the cross-section in the regime of light mediator mass shows that the thermally averaged bound state cross-section is of the form $\sigma_{01} \sim \frac{3}{4\pi} \frac{g^2_\chi g^2_e}{\Delta^2}$, which leads to a large interaction rate even for relatively weak couplings.
+In the appendix, we show that the de-excitation rate